 – .isbr for multi-lined (set to true) or single line (set to false)

-– .pw for masking (Character is off, Password will mask with asterisk)
+– .pw for masking (Character is off, Password will mask with an asterisk)

 For the Intelligent Series, most components have new capabilities